rethinkdb/rethinkdb/NOTES.md

 As part of this change, ReQL error types now use the `Reql` name prefix instead of `Rql` (for example `ReqlRuntimeError` instead of `RqlRuntimeError`).
-The old type names are still supported in our drivers for backwards compatiblity.
+The old type names are still supported in our drivers for backwards compatibility.

 [error-types]: http://rethinkdb.com/docs/error-types/